nathan-nguyen/console-color/README.md

 ## Future improvement

-- Broadcast data to client asynchronously.
+- Use better serializer (i.e Kyro, ...).
+- Fix bugs and remove try / catch or move try / catch in proper positions.
+- Improve HitboxManager - isValid method with moving vector.
+- Make ModelManager abstract, seprate into ClientModelManager and ServerModelManager.
 - Use netty for network.

-## Improvements
+## Past Improvements

 - Divided ModelManager into chunks.
+- Broadcast data to client asynchronously.